 1. Not having a social media strategy

 Think about how social media fits into your wider business goals.
-Be clear about what you’re hoping to achieve with each social platform ie do you want to drive new prospects, increase brand awareness or both?
+Be clear about what you’re hoping to achieve with each social platform ie do you want to drive new prospects, increase brand awareness, or both?
 Once you know this, document what sort of content you need to achieve this.
 Plan content ‘themes’ (don’t just rely on listings) and set measurable goals you can track over time.

 2. Making it all about you

 Social media is not another channel to push out sales-related communications.
 The secret to success on all social media is to treat them as you would a two-way conversation offline.
 If you were to meet somebody new at a party, or on a blind date, would you talk about yourself non-stop, or try to judge what that person might be interested in and find a common topic that interests you both?
-Social media is no different to this.
+Social media is no different from this.
 If you constantly ‘sell’ yourself, you’ll be quickly ignored.